adkafka/RocksDB-TSX/README.md

 - Run examples in rockDB and learn from lock usage.
 Maybe lock success/failures as well...

+## Gathering the functions
+We used ``nm -D -C db_bench`` to get a list of all dynamicly resolved functions that RocksDB uses in its benchmark.
+We then manually went through and removed the functions that had no obvious relation to concurency.
+We than also ran ``nm -C db_bench | grep KEYWORD``, where KEYWORD was a concurrency programming keyword, such as mutex, condition, lock, etc. The list of these functions can be found in 'methods\_full.txt'.

+Note, db\_bench uses unique\_lock (and other funcs) that ARE NOT dynamically linked to the binary.
+Thus, we cannot interposition on these funcs.

 ## Notes
 ### Compiling on 4pac1